 Unlike traditional systems, smart risk management algorithms in insurance agencies dig all relevant information to assess early risks and protect the company from losses.

 AI Assistants and Chatbots

-Insurers refer to AI assistants or chatbots in cases when their sales agents encounter difficulties.
+Insurers refer to AI assistants or chatbots when their sales agents encounter difficulties.
 These can include new products for industries.
 In this case, agents call the sales Support center.
-On this stage, there can appear queues of queries that often result in lost sales opportunities.
+At this stage, queues of queries can appear that often result in lost sales opportunities.

 The company can solve this issue by applying chatbots or AI assistants.
-Digital twins can serve the inquiries that come from sales agents and substitute support centers.
-For example, these solutions can guide the sales agents through the business protocols.
+Digital twins can serve inquiries from sales agents and substitute support centers.
+For example, these solutions can guide sales agents through business protocols.

-ML algorithms can give insurers valuable insights into claim cost while claim processing.
+ML algorithms can give insurers valuable insights into claim costs during claim processing.

-Claim processing from registration to settlement has stable stages but encumbered workflow in them.
+Claim processing from registration to settlement has stable stages but encumbered workflow.
 ML insights into claim costs can facilitate this workflow.

-As a bonus, having analyzed large volumes of the claim costs, predictive algorithms give the companies insights in the volume of prospective claim reserves.
+As a bonus, having analyzed large volumes of the claim costs, predictive algorithms give the companies insights into the volume of prospective claim reserves.